Kate Upton Is 2017's Sports Illustrated Swimsuit Cover Star

 The other covers feature the beauty channeling her inner Amazonian goddess with gold chains and collar necklaces as well as modeling white bikini bottoms and a metallic blue top.

 The official Twitter account for Sports Illustrated Swimsuit also shared the news alongside the three smoldering covers.
 "The 2017 SI Swimsuit Covers have been revealed.
-Welcome back, @KateUpton," read one tweet that teased footage from the shoot.
+Welcome back, @KateUpton," read one tweet:

+VIDEO: Being On The Cover of Sports Illustrated’s Swimsuit Edition Can Launch Your Career

 RELATED: Christie Brinkley, 63, Brings Daughters for Return to SI Swimsuit